 They reduce entropy (disorder) and organize particular forms of order (value) among children in the name of learning patterns and language.
-They teach children particular methods of doing things like counting, describing and above all remembering.
+They teach children particular methods of doing things like seeing, counting, describing and above all remembering.

 But Nature is full of autonomous learning among the young, entropy or disorder in order, chaos among likeness, destruction in the process of creation and generation of life from decomposition of living cells.
 The sun’s gravitational field created multiple forms of life on Earth and the Earth’s gravitational field opposed that to create our atmosphere and oceanosphere.